MHSA – Admission & Graduation Requirements

 10. Credit Conversion Policy: Bluefield University and VCOM use a semester system; however, the institutions do accept quarter credit hours.
 Quarter credit hours are worth 2/3 of 1 semester hour.
 Quarter credit hours may be rounded to the nearest whole number at the discretion of the Admissions Committee with consideration given to the course work and grade earned.

 11. Shadowing Experience: A clinical shadowing experience is highly recommended, but not required for admission to the MHSA program.
 During such, the applicant would be assigned to one anesthesia provider for the day in order to observe their work in the operating room setting.
-Shadowing provides the student an excellent opportunity to learn what an anesthesia provider does on a daily basis and to gain clinical experience.
+Shadowing provides the student with an excellent opportunity to learn what an anesthesia provider does on a daily basis and to gain clinical experience.

 (The MHSA program does not coordinate or guarantee the availability of shadowing experiences, and applicants must make accommodations themselves if they wish to participate)